-How can we have a good conscience?
+How can we remove offenses in our conscience?

 “How much more will the blood of Christ, who through the eternal Spirit offered Himself without blemish to God, purify our conscience from dead works to serve the living God?”

-Why is a good conscience important?
+Why is having a good conscience so important?

 “Holding faith and a good conscience, concerning which some, thrusting these away, have become shipwrecked regarding the faith.”